antgroup/Agentar-DeepFinance-100K/README.md

   </tbody>
 </table>

-**3. CoT Length：** Distilling CoTs with reduced length allows the trained model to provide more concise responses, but may also hurt performance.
-Financial reasoning requires long CoTs.
+**3. CoT Length Experiment**: Refining and shortening CoT can lead to more concise responses from the trained model but may compromise reasoning capabilities.
+Financial reasoning models require longer CoT for optimal performance.

 <table>
   <thead>